erfect2020/DeFusion-plusplus/readme.md

 ## Training MCUD

-1. Run the following script to generate high quality reference images if high quality GTs are missing, such as normal visible images in the MSRS dataset:
+1. Download our pretrained MAE model on [FLIR]().
+2. Put pretrained model into any floder and modify the `option/train/SelfTrained_SDataset.yaml' to retarget the path.

 ```python
 python selftrain_multimodal.py